 Mastering the pivot.
 Every failure offers the chance to learn and adjust.
 So the leader must develop the skills to pivot effectively, based on great customer feedback.
 Every pivot is a sign the team is learning and moving forward, something the leader needs to champion.
 The worst kind of incumbent behaviors are about “fighting your corner” and making sure your idea “prevails.”
 Micro-battle teams need to develop the opposite skills―celebrating together the abandonment of a feature that didn’t test well, cheering the idea that has morphed over time into something that is now working.

-Making the Lead-Learn team work for the Win-Scale team.
-Elsewhere in these blog posts, we’ve been clear that we are placing a big burden on the micro-battle teams―that is, they are accountable for running their micro-battles like the microcosm of the company you want to become.
+Making the Leadership team work for the Win-Scale team.
+Elsewhere in these blog posts, we’ve been clear that we’re placing a big burden on the micro-battle teams―that is, they are accountable for running their micro-battles like the microcosm of the company you want to become.
 A big part of that is helping change the leadership behaviors of the company’s most senior executives.
-In that sense, the monthly Lead-Learn meetings could be seen as a burden.
+In that sense, the monthly Leadership meetings could be seen as a burden.
 But that is the wrong way to look at it.
 The micro-battle leader must make these sessions work for her team.
 She must develop the skills that will let her make the most of these sessions with top executives to:

 - get advice on the next pivot, based on market feedback;

 - identify other micro-battle teams with similar issues/insights; and

 - remove obstacles that are preventing her team from operating at full potential.

 This isn’t easy.
 It might conflict with the demands of the Leadership team.
 Top executives might be stuck in incumbent behaviors that are hurting―not helping―her team.
 But she should call out these issues and ask for help.
 The whole point of micro-battles is to solve problems by challenging the old ways of doing things.